cisco/mindmeld/source/blueprints/screening_app.rst

         'locale': 'en_US'
     }

 Mindmeld supports most languages that can be tokenized like English.
-Apart from tokenization, there are two optional Mindmeld components, Stemming and System entity resolution, that only support a subset of languages.
-Stemming is supported for Spanish.
+Apart from tokenization, there are two optional Mindmeld components, stemming and system entities, that only support a subset of languages.
+Stemming and system entities are both supported for Spanish.

 .. code:: python